bellingcat/tiktok-hashtag-analysis/README.md

 ## Pre-requisites
 1. Make sure you have Python 3.6 or a later version installed
-2. Install node version 16.
-On mac: do `brew install node` followed by `npm install -g n` and then `n 16`.
+2. And, you have node version 16.
+On mac: do `brew install node` followed by `npm install -g n` and then `n 16`
 4. Download and install TikTok scraper: https://github.com/drawrowfly/tiktok-scraper
 5. (Optional) create and activate a virtual environment for this tool, for example by executing the following command, which creates the `.env` virtual environment in the tool's root directory: